bzminer/bzminer/README.md

             "max_dual_autotune_drop": 0.92 // max alowable drop for dual autotune (eg. 0.92 ~ 92% lowest eth hashrate)
         }],

+    "lang": "en", // set the language.
+Default is en.
+Supported languages are en and cn

     "pool": [0,1], // one or more pools to mine to. devices that do not specify will mine to these pools (these are indices into the pool_config list)